yiying930/stem-based_method/README.md

 - Furukawa, Chishio.
 2019.
 "Publication Bias under Aggregation Frictions: Theory, Evidence, and a New Correction Method" MIT Working Paper.
 - Havránek, Tomáš.
 2015.
 “Measuring Intertemporal Substitution: The Importance of Method Choices and Selective Reporting.”
 Journal of the European Economic Association 13 (6): 1180–1204.
 - Hedges, Larry V. 1992.
 “Modeling Publication Selection Effects in Meta-Analysis.”
 Statistical Science, 246–255.
+- Imai, Taisuke, Tom Rutter, and Colin Camerer.
+2020.
+"Meta-Analysis of Present-Bias Estimation Using Convex Time Budgets."
+The Economic Journal
 - Stanley, T. D., Stephen B. Jarrell, and Hristos Doucouliagos.
 2010.
 “Could It Be Better to Discard 90% of the Data?
 A Statistical Paradox.”
 The American Statistician 64 (1): 70–77.